ZELLMECHANIK-DRESDEN/shapelink/docs/sec_dev_tests.rst

 e.g., "eoghan_190321_WINpy38.json".
 Note that a counter is appended as a prefix in the saved file, e.g., "0001_eoghan_190321_WINpy38.json"

-Then, when you need to make sure new changes aren't regressing Shapelink, use
+Then, when you need to make sure new changes aren't regressing Shape-Link, use

 ::